duongyen24/duongyen24/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a tester
+- 🔭 I’m currently working as a QC & BA
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning data science

 => By committing code everyday will show how much effort and passion I put in programming.